gabeklein/expressive-mvc/README.md

 #### `state.effect(effectCallback, keys) => onDone`

-A more versatile method used to monitor one or multiple properties with the same callback.
+A more versatile method used to monitor one or more properties with the same callback.
+Optionally, that callback may return a handler to clean-up, when process repeats.

 <br />
 <h3 id="concept-push-event">Pushing your own events</h3>

 #### `state.update(key)`

-Fires a synthetic event; it will be sent to all listeners of `key`, be them components or listeners above.
+Fires a synthetic event; it will be sent to all listeners for keys specified, be them components or listeners above.
 You can use any `string` or `symbol` as a key.
 Naturally, any key also defined on state will count as an update.

 Events make it easier to design around closures and callbacks, keeping as few things on your model as possible.
-Event methods may also be used externally, for other code to interact with as well.
+Event methods may also be used externally, for other code to interact with.
 <br /><br />

 <h3 id="concept-builtin-event">Listening for built-in events</h3>

 Controllers will emit lifecycle events for a bound component (depending on the hook).

-> Often lifecycle is critical to a model's correct behavior.
+> Often lifecycle is critical to a controller's correct behavior.
 While we do have lifecycle-methods, it is recommended to use events where able.
-This way, if your class is extended and redefines a handler, yours will still run without a need for  `super.componentDidSomething()`.
+This way, if your class is extended and redefines a handler, yours will still run without needing  `super[event]()`.

 Lifecycle events share names with respective methods, [listed here](#lifecycle-api).
 <br /><br />